ajgalbraith/restaurant-survival-analysis/project-report.md

 2. **Missing Data:** A large chunk of data had missing values.
 An approach of dropping columns with more than 20% missing values might be too aggressive.
 3. **Class Imbalance:** The target variable, 'is_open', may be imbalanced.
 Random over-sampling and under-sampling techniques were employed to address this, but more sophisticated methods like SMOTE could also be considered.
 4. **Feature Selection:** While `SelectKBest` was used, other techniques or domain expertise could further refine feature selection.
+5. **Small Yelp dataset:** Yelp's research dataset does not contain big cities like New York or LA.
+Yelp's API is only for developers, not researchers.
+Hard to combine with other alternative data sources that are only publicly available for big cities.
+6. **Google data:**

 ## Discussion of Results